neemoh/ATAR/README.md

 # Assisted Teleoperation with Augmented Reality

 This repository contains the source code for the ATAR package.
-This ROS package can be used to design interactive augmented reality (or virtual reality) tasks using a stereo camera and display, master and slave manipulators.
+This ROS package can be used to design interactive augmented reality or virtual reality tasks using a stereo camera and display, master and slave manipulators.
 I have developed and tested this on a da Vinci Research Kit (DVRK) that comprises 5 manipulators (2 masters, 2 slaves and a camera arm), a stereo endoscope and stereo vision console.
-Tha package includes the code for the calibrations involved (Camera intrinsics, extrinsics, and arm to world) and a qt graphical user interface.
-THe simulated world includes rigid and soft dynamics simulation based on the Bullet Physics library and graphics are generated using the Visualization toolkit (VTK) and OpenGL.
+I also have tested it with a single display and a Sigma master device interacting with a VR task.
+I have tried to make tha package as modular and generic as possible, so that it can be used for different purposes such as creating a VR or AR interactive simulation with embedded physics or simply overlaying 3D graphics on top of a single camera images.
+The camera images and the manipulator cartesian measurements are read through ros topics, so if you want to create a simulation that includes one of these you should have a node that publishes them.
+The package includes the code for the calibrations involved (Camera intrinsics,  extrinsics using charuco boards and manipulator base to camera base) and a qt graphical user interface.
+Bullet Physics library is used for the rigid and soft body dynamics simulation and graphics are generated using the Visualization toolkit (VTK).

 ![example_screenshots](https://github.com/neemoh/ATAR/blob/master/resources/Screenshot_for_readme.png)